TMS9918: Datasheet values

 According to "Table 2.3 - Color Assignments" on the datasheet outputs levels are the following:

-Notes: Colors were converted from the Y, R-Y and B-Y values to sRGB, using the formula here.
-Luminance and chrominance values are for the TMS9918A.
-Y, R-Y and B-Y values are for the TMS9928A/9929A.
-Gamma correction and SMPTE C colorimetry were not taken into account - see the next section.
+Notes: Colors are merely illustrative, and were converted from the YUV values (MS9928A/9929A) to sRGB taking into account Gamma correction.
+SMPTE C colorimetry was not taken into account - see the next section for alternate color conversions.

 CRT display

-In order to convert Y, R-Y and B-Y to RGB you need to consider how Y originated, namely:
+Converting Y, R-Y and B-Y to RGB requires considering how Y originated: